Introduction

 - Freezing point

 These properties are tied to osmolality and depend on the solution's number of solute particles.
-Dissolving a solute into a solvent generally increases the osmotic pressure and boiling point and decreases the vapor pressure and freezing point of a solution.
-While any of the four colligative properties could be used to determine the osmolality of a solution, technical limitations restrict the commercial measurement of osmolality to freezing point, vapor pressure, and membrane osmometers.
-The freezing point depression method is the most common in clinical laboratories because it is the most accurate and simple method.[4]
+Dissolving a solute into a solvent generally increases the osmotic pressure and boiling point and decreases a solution's vapor pressure and freezing point.
+Although any of the 4 colligative properties could be used to determine the osmolality of a solution, technical limitations restrict the commercial measurement of osmolality to freezing point, vapor pressure, and membrane osmometers.
+The freezing point depression method is commonly employed in clinical laboratories due to its high accuracy and ease of execution.[4]

 The general principle of freezing point depression osmometers involves the relationship between the number of moles of dissolved solute in a solution and the change in freezing point.
-For example, one mole of a dissolved solute reduces the freezing point of water by approximately 1.86 degrees Celsius (~35.35 degrees Fahrenheit).[5]
-Therefore, freezing and thawing a solution and comparing the relative change in freezing point in reference to a pure solvent allows for the determination of the approximate number of moles of dissolved solute in a sample.
+For example, 1 mole of a dissolved solute reduces the freezing point of water by approximately 1.86 °C (~35.35 °F).[5]
+Therefore, freezing and thawing a solution and comparing the relative change in freezing point to that of a pure solvent allows for determining the approximate number of moles of dissolved solute in a sample.
 In clinical laboratory analysis, most samples are in water-based aqueous solutions, and the reference for solutions is generally pure water.

-The setup of a freezing point depression osmometer includes a temperature-controlled bath to allow for sub-freezing temperatures, a thermistor probe connected to a Wheatstone bridge circuit to measure the temperature of a clinical sample, and a thermistor readout circuit, which represents a combination of a galvanometer and a potentiometer.[5][6]
-While many osmometers are individual tabletop devices, computerized and automatic osmometers, and handheld osmometers do exist.[7]
-Vapor pressure osmometers measure the osmolality of a solution by measuring the voltage difference between two thermistors, one exposed to a sample solution and the other exposed to only the pure solvent corresponding to the sample solution; this allows for a relationship between voltage and solute concentration to be determined, and thus the osmolality of a sample.[8][9]
+The setup of a freezing point depression osmometer includes a temperature-controlled bath to allow for sub-freezing temperatures, a thermistor probe connected to a Wheatstone bridge circuit to measure the temperature of a clinical sample, and a thermistor readout circuit, which represents a combination of a galvanometer and a potentiometer (see Image.
+Circuit Diagram of an Osmometer).[5][6]
+Although many osmometers are standalone tabletop devices, there are computerized, automatic, and handheld osmometers available (see Image.
+Computerized Osmometer).[7]
+Vapor pressure osmometers determine the osmolality of a solution by measuring the voltage difference between 2 thermistors.
+One thermistor is exposed to a sample solution, whereas the other is exposed to only the pure solvent corresponding to the sample solution.
+This method establishes a correlation between voltage and solute concentration, enabling the determination of the sample's osmolality.[8][9]

 Alternative methods to osmometers can be used to measure osmolality, including electrical conductivity and specific gravity.[11]
-Specific gravity was utilized before osmometers were practical to measure the osmolality of urine, utilizing various instruments such as a refractometer (the measurement of the refraction of light through a fluid) or a hydrometer.
-The applicability and accuracy of methods besides osmometry to determine a sample's osmolality depend on the specific method and the sample.[8][9][10][11]
+Specific gravity was utilized before osmometers were practical to measure the osmolality of urine, utilizing various instruments such as refractometers, which measure the refraction of light through a fluid, or hydrometers.
+The applicability and accuracy of these methods besides osmometry for determining a sample's osmolality depend on the specific method and the sample.[8][9][10][11]